CM 1.1 - Define and describe the concept of public health.

 CM 5.1 - Describe the common sources of various nutrients and special nutritional requirements according to age, sex, activity, physiological conditions.

 a) List the classification of food.
-With respect to Proteins, Fats, Iron, Calcium, Iodine, Vitamin A and Vitamin D.
+With respect to Proteins, Fats, Iron, Calcium, Iodine, Vitamin A and Vitamin D - State the functions. the RDA.

-c) Explain supplementary action of proteins with examples.
+d) Explain supplementary action of proteins with examples./ Supplementary Action of proteins (MUHS 2003-S)

 CM 5.2 - Describe and demonstrate the correct method of performing a nutritional assessment of individuals, families and the community by using the appropriate method.

-a) Describe in brief the methods used to assess the nutritional status of children below five years of age in a community.
+a) Describe in brief the methods used to assess the nutritional status of children below five years of age in a community (MUHS 2005-W)

 CM 5.3 - Define and describe common nutrition related health disorders (including macro-PEM, Micro-iron, Zn, iodine, Vit.
 A), their control and management.